ProcessEight/mage-titans-uk-async-php-talk/PITCHME.md

 # Introduction

+* Intro to Async
   * What is async?
   * How can it benefit us?
   * How can we use it in PHP?
+* Examples of novel and unique ways that async can be used in your Magento store:
   * How can we use it in Magento?
+* Real-world example
+  * API Integration example
+  * Two million prices

 ---